jjgradwell/UbuntuConfigLTS/README.md

 ```

 Setup Ubuntu Firewall

 ```
    sudo ufw allow "Apache Full"  // Configure firewall for http sudo ufw allow from 192.168.0.0/23 to any port 22 // Configure SSH to local network
 ```

-If you are going to use Samba on your server, then you need to allow these ports access
+If you are going to use Samba on your server, then you need to allow these ports access, for machines on local network to access them

 ```
 sudo ufw allow proto from 192.168.0.0/23 to any port 137 proto udp sudo ufw allow proto from 192.168.0.0/23 to any port 138 proto udp